January is traditionally a time when companies look to the year ahead, so what are the main B2B marketing issues they should be addressing in 2017?

 Take the Internet of Things (IoT) – the idea that products and appliances will all be connected to the Internet – allowing for a huge range of data to be collected and – so the implication goes – allow for greater knowledge of the customer and opportunities for marketing.

-However, the concept itself was put forward in 1985 – nearly 40 years ago, and has been a buzz word for the past five years – here’s an article from 2014 for example.
+However, the concept itself was put forward in 1985 – nearly 40 years ago, and has been a buzz word for the past five years.
 But today, in practical terms, it has meant very little with the issues of costs, security of systems, user’s privacy and even it’s very definition holding up its progress.

 There is no doubt IoT will have a significant impact on society and on marketing, but we are still a little way off seeing any marketing benefits right now.
 For some companies who have implemented the idea well, it will be a key technology, but for most, it will take a while to have an impact.